 You’ll get a good mid-year checkup and you can still make some changes, some adjustments at that point.
 So really, the focus of this is don’t wait until the end of the year.
 Don’t wait until March to see, hey, can I sit down with my accountant and kind of get a strategy?
 You know, in March, all they can do is take in the files.
 Maybe have a little chitchat with you.
 And then they got to get to work.
 They’ve got to get all of these things done in about six weeks, between March and April.

 What prompted this was an article in MarketWatch, where they talked about how you may get some help on your taxes if you have a senior citizen, like mom or dad, that you’re helping throughout the year.
 And maybe they don’t even live with you, but you’re doing things to help them.
-That kind of spurred a much larger conversation into how do we find a good accountant.
+That kind of spurred a much larger conversation into how do we find good Los Angeles accountants.

 I hope this has been helpful for you.
 Thanks for watching episode 156.
 See you next time.